passy/glashammer-rdrei/docs/source/sourcecode.rst

 ===========

 We keep our source code in bzr on http://launchpad.net/.
-They provide a number of services to make our livees easier, listed below.
+They provide a number of services to make our lives easier, listed below.

 Checking out the source code